Regents Theological College: The college building (St James' House)

 St James' House was built c.
 1860.

 In c.
 1890, the property was acquired by Lady Howard de Walden (née Lady Lucy Cavendish-Scott-Bentinck), widow of the 6th Baron Howard de Walden (who had died 1868) and daughter of the 4th Duke of Portland.

 Lady Howard de Walden transformed the property (c.
 1891) into a vast mansion, with water gardens.
 Following her death (in 1899), it was sold to a family called Ballard who, in 1902, leased it to a Miss Alice Baird for use as a school for girls.
 It remained the St James School for Girls until 2006.

 The St. James School for Girls was one of a number of schools that merged with the former Malvern Girls' College, forming what is now called Malvern St James.
 The West Malvern Road site was no longer required, and it was bought in 2007 by the Elim Pentecostal Church, who opened it as their training facility in 2009.

+Funding criticism

+In March 2026 the National Secular Society stated it would pursue a judicial review of the Office for Students for inadequate handling of complaints against the student funding of a number of bible and theological colleges, including Regents Theological College, for allegedly restricting academic freedom and freedom of expression.